Shreeyalisingh/shreeyali_singh_22BCE11116_hashira_assignment/Readme.md

 <img src="./output2.png"/>

-The program reads a JSON containing Shamir’s Secret Sharing points (x, y) and the parameters n and k.
-It:

-Parses the points from JSON.
+Key Components:

+Point class
+Holds a share as (x, y) where y is a BigInteger.

+Main logic

+Reads input.json and extracts n (total shares) and k (required shares).

+Parses all shares into Point objects.

-Generates all combinations of k points.
+Generates all k-combinations of shares.

-Uses Lagrange interpolation at x=0 to compute the secret for each combination.
+Computes the secret from each combination using Lagrange interpolation.

-Finds the most frequent secret → the true secret.
+Finds the most frequent secret → considered the true secret.

-Classifies points as valid (lie on the polynomial) or outliers (don’t).
+Identifies valid shares (part of any combination giving true secret) and outliers.

-Verifies the secret using only valid points.
+Verifies the secret using only valid shares.

+Helpers

+extractInt → extracts integers from JSON via regex.

+parsePoints → parses (x, y) shares from JSON.

+getCombinations → generates all k-sized combinations.

+lagrange → performs Lagrange interpolation at x = 0 to recover the secret.